 For more information, see our article on widow's benefits and disabled widow's benefits.

-If your parent died while receiving SSDI benefits or insured for SSDI, you may be eligible for Social Security survivors benefits.
+If your parent died while receiving SSDI benefits or insured for SSDI, you may be eligible for SSDI survivor benefits.
 Social Security includes natural children, adopted children, and stepchildren as children of a deceased parent.
-In order to receive survivors benefits as a child, you must be:
+In order to receive survivor benefits as a child, you must be:

 You will receive 75% of your deceased parent's SSDI benefit until your 18th birthday; payments will actually stop the month before you turn 18 years old.
 The amount of your payment is subject to the family maximum benefit rules; see below.